enitchals/ai-hackathon/README.md

 # React + TypeScript + Vite

+**Note:** When adding a new project to the AI Hackathon Gallery, please provide a preview image (ideally 1:1 aspect ratio, e.g. 120x120 or 240x240px) and place it in `src/assets/`.
+If you don't have an image yet, let the devs know to use the D20 placeholder.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: